 Blood tests are sometimes done to check for antibodies to acetylcholine receptors, which indicate an autoimmune reaction.
 About half of people with an autonomic neuropathy due to an autoimmune reaction have these antibodies.

-The cause, if identified, is treated.
-Neuropathies due to an autoimmune reaction are sometimes treated with drugs that suppress the immune system (immunosuppressants) and lessen the reaction, such as azathioprine, cyclophosphamide, or prednisone.
+The cause of the autonomic disorder, if identified, is treated.
+Neuropathies due to an autoimmune reaction are sometimes treated with drugs that suppress the immune system (immunosuppressants) and lessen the reaction.
+These drugs include azathioprine, cyclophosphamide, and prednisone.

 If symptoms are severe, immune globulin (a solution containing many different antibodies obtained from the blood of people with a normal immune system) may be given intravenously, or plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
 In plateletpheresis, a donor gives only platelets rather than whole blood.
 Whole blood is drawn from... read more may be done.
 In plasma exchange, blood is withdrawn, filtered to remove abnormal antibodies, then returned to the person.